llatato/MulticomponentAnalysis/README.md

 # MulticomponentAnalysis.jl

-**Fast, automated quantitative analysis of n-component mixtures from analytical detector data with automatic error propagation**
+**A simple package for fast, automated quantitative analysis of n-component mixtures from analytical detector data with automatic error propagation**

 ## Overview